Husqvik/SQLPad/README.md

 SQLPad consists of a generic core application providing the user experience and a vendor specific module implementing the parser, analyzer, validator and other vendor specific components.
 As of now the only supported vendor is Oracle (11g, 12c).

 Since the implementation is still very experimental there are tons of missing features.
 Primary focus of implementation are queries, then DML.
+There is also limited support of PL/SQL.
 But there is some DDL supported at least by grammar.

 Commands
 --------